puneet4840/Azure-Tutorials/Azure Storage/Azure Storage.md

 **Tables**

 It is a storage service used to store structured No SQL data.
 Imagine data organized in rows and columns, like a spreadsheet and excel.

+**Queues**

+Queue is to store and retrieve the messages.
+Queue message is up to 64 kb in size.
+Queues are generally used to store lists of messages to be processed asynchronously.